kita-toshihiro/moodle-quiz-skill/README.md

 You can attempt quizzes in a certain moodle course

 ## Examples
-* "Open moodle quiz"
+* "Open online quiz"
-* "Start moodle quiz"
+* "Start online quiz"

 ## Credits
 kita